ChnMasterOG/KmerGO/README.md

 (2) Select the trait type (catagory or continuous).

-(3) Select "A CSV file for trait information".
+(3) Select "A CSV file of trait information".

 (4) Select "K-mer feature files path" of output features path.